+So you’ve launched your online store, but you aren’t seeing the sales?
 You can boost sales for your business by optimising ecommerce website pages.
-Here’s a brief overview of the key things to remember.
+Here’s a brief overview of the key things to look out for.

 Tips for optimising ecommerce website pages

 Online consumers love images.
+In fact, they insist on them.
+They obviously want to see what they’re buying.
 Make sure that you include plenty of tempting photos and video clips to illustrate what your product looks like and to show how it works.
 A great example is Yuppiechef.
+Don’t forget to include alt text on all images.

 Pricing and purchasing

-Make sure that your pricing is very clear; people do not feel confident in making purchases without a clear understanding of how much they will be expected to pay.
-When parting with personal financial information, people like to see that they can trust your site and will be more likely to give credit card details if they know that the site is secure, so be sure to include reminders that your site has SSL certification.
+Make sure that your pricing is extremely clear; people do not feel confident making purchases without a clear understanding of how much they will be expected to pay.
+When parting with personal financial information, people like to see that they can trust your site.
+They will be more likely to give credit card details if they know that the site is secure, so be sure to include reminders that your site has SSL certification.

-Make your call to action very clear.
-Visitors must know how to add products to their shopping cart and must be clear on what steps they must take to complete their purchase and check out.
-Remember to add information about after-sales service, i.e. delivery options, timescales, returns policy etc.
+Make your call to action clear.
+Visitors must know how to add products to their shopping cart and understand what steps they must take to complete their purchase and check out.
+Remember to add information about after-sales service, i.e. delivery options, timescales, returns policy, etc.

 Many common objections can be overcome simply by including an FAQs section that addresses any frequently asked questions.
 Try to anticipate what people might ask about your product and provide them with this information to increase confidence.